aniloncloud/amazon-nova-samples/speech-to-speech/workshops/python-server/README.md

 2. **Lambda Function** - Handles booking operations and interfaces with DynamoDB
 3. **DynamoDB** - Stores booking data
 4. **WebSocket Server** - Provides real-time communication for the speech interface
+5. **Strands Agent Integration** - Added support for Strands-based agents as an alternative to the MCP client

 ### Components